RahulParajuli/Information_extractor_OpenCV/README.md

-Information extractor from invoice that returns details in a dictionary.
+Information extractor from invoice that returns details of the customer in a dictionary format.